 The round-trip trek takes around 8-9 hours, so do start early in the morning and bring enough water because you won’t find any until you reach the campsite.

-For more information, read this post from Owl Over the World: How to trek to Gergeti Glacier
+For more information, read How to trek to Gergeti Glacier

 Explore Truso Valley (1 day)